MooersLab/tmux-rocks/README.md

 I used Copilot to explore the basics.
 I made this cheat sheet after learning about its features because I want to use it in the future.

+## Installation

+1. Download the tmux.conf file.
+2. Store in home directory as a hidden file.
+3. Activate it by entring `tmux source-file ~/.tmux.conf`.

+## Cheat sheet
-Start a tmux session by entering tmux at the prompt in the terminal.
+Start a tmux session by entering `tmux` at the prompt in the terminal.
+The prefix key by default is Crtl +  B. This is not Emacs friendly.
+In the configuration above, I remapped this C-z because I rarely use it in Emacs.

-You enter Ctrl + B to open up a new tmux window.
+You enter Ctrl + z c to open up a new tmux window.
 The windows are numbered 0 onward.
 The numbered sessions are shown in a panel at the bottom of the terminal.

-To navigate to a specific terminal, enter Ctrl + B and then the terminal number.
+To navigate to a specific terminal, enter Ctrl + z and then the terminal number.
-To navigate to the next terminal, enter Ctrl + B and N.
+To navigate to the next terminal, enter Ctrl + z and N.
-To navigate to the previous terminal, enter Ctrl + B and P.
+To navigate to the previous terminal, enter Ctrl + z and P.
+The above configuration also enables the use do Shift + right or left arrow to move between windows.

 A given terminal window can be split into panels.
 Each panel is like an independent terminal session but not numbered.
-To split the terminal vertically, enter Ctrl + B and then %.
+To split the terminal vertically, enter Ctrl + z and then %.
-To split the terminal horizontally, enter Ctrl + B and then ".
+To split the terminal horizontally, enter Ctrl + z and then ".

-To kill a pane, enter Ctrl + B and then X.
+To kill a pane, enter Ctrl + z and then X.
-To kill a window, enter Ctrl + B and then &.
+To kill a window, enter Ctrl + z and then &.

 To rename a window, enter Ctrl +B and comma.
 To rename a pane, enter `printf '\033]2;%s\033\\' "My Pane"`